-Children are taught science every week throughout Key Stages 1 and 2, using various programmes of study and resources.
+Children have blocked lessons in science throughout Key Stages 1 and 2 each term, using various programmes of study and resources.
 In Early years, science is taught through the children learning about the world around them in their learning through play.
-Additional opportunities are provided in science, such as an awe inspiring science club and educational visits/ visitors linked to the science curriculum.
+Additional opportunities are provided in science, such as science days for children, dedicated science weeks and educational visits/ visitors linked to the science curriculum.

-Teachers create a positive attitude to science learning within their classrooms and reinforce an expectation that all children can achieve high standards in science.
-Our whole school approach to the teaching and learning of science involves the following;
+Teachers create a positive attitude to science learning within their classrooms and reinforce an expectation that all children are capable of achieving high standards in science.
+Our whole school approach to the teaching and learning of science involves the following:

-Science will be taught weekly in strategically planned lessons by the class teacher/ subject leader.
-This is a strategy to enable the achievement of regular retrieval and in turn, a greater depth of knowledge;

-- Through our planning, we involve problem solving opportunities that allow children to find out for themselves.
+- Science will be taught in planned and arranged topic blocks by the class teacher/ subject leader.
+This is a strategy to enable the achievement of a greater depth of knowledge; - Through our planning, we involve problem solving opportunities that allow children to find out for themselves.
 Children are encouraged to ask their own questions and be given opportunities to use their scientific skills and research to discover the answers.
 This curiosity is celebrated within the classroom.
 Planning involves teachers creating engaging lessons, often involving high-quality resources to aid understanding of conceptual knowledge.
 Teachers use precise questioning in class to test conceptual knowledge and skills, and assess children regularly to identify those children with gaps in learning, so that all children keep up; - We build upon the learning and skill development of the previous years.
-As the children's knowledge and understanding increases, and they become more proficient in selecting, using scientific equipment, collating and interpreting results, they become increasingly confident in their growing ability to come to conclusions based on real evidence; - Working scientifically skills are planned into lessons to ensure these skills are being developed throughout the children's school career and new vocabulary and challenging concepts are introduced through direct teaching.
-This is developed through the years, inkeeping with the topics; - Teachers demonstrate how to use scientific equipment, and the various 'working scientifically' skills in order to embed scientific understanding.
+As the children's knowledge and understanding increases, and they become more proficient in selecting, using scientific equipment, collating and interpreting results, they become increasingly confident in their growing ability to come to conclusions based on real evidence; - Working scientifically skills are embedded into lessons to ensure these skills are being developed throughout the children's school career and new vocabulary and challenging concepts are introduced through direct teaching.
+This is developed through the years, in-keeping with the topics; - Teachers demonstrate how to use scientific equipment, and the various Working Scientifically skills in order to embed scientific understanding.
 Teachers find opportunities to develop children's understanding of their surroundings by accessing outdoor learning and workshops with experts.

 The successful approach at Colmers Farm Primary results in a fun, engaging, high-quality science education, that provides children with the foundations for understanding the world.
 Our engagement with the local environment ensures that children learn through varied and first-hand experiences of the world around them.
-So much of science lends itself to outdoor learning, so we provide children with opportunities to experience this.
+So much of science lends itself to outdoor learning and so we provide children with opportunities to experience this.
 Through various workshops, trips and interactions with experts, children have the understanding that science has changed our lives and that it is vital to the world's future prosperity.
-Pupil voice is used to further develop the science curriculum, through questioning of pupil's views and attitudes to science to support the children's enjoyment of science and to motivate learners.
+Pupil voice is used to further develop the science curriculum, through questioning of pupil's views and attitudes to Science to support the children's enjoyment of science and to motivate learners.